MindscapeHQ/raygun4breakpad/README.md

 # raygun4breakpad

-Support for Breakpad with Raygun
+Support for Breakpad with Raygun.

 ## Setup